| Along SR 265, 2.4 miles north of Silver Peak |

 Original Date Visited: 7/14/08

-Signed: Original cut-out shield (severely faded) on the southbound lane of SR 265
+Signed: One original cut-out shield (severely faded) on the southbound lane of SR 265

 Exact Description: